becheanucornel/6-Degrees-of-Freedom-Robot--Project/README.md

  - 6DoF Robots (Robot Arm)
  - AMRs (AGVs)

-In this project we will focus on the 6DoF Robot and we will try design one in terms of Kinematics, Dynamics, Control and 3D Design.
+In this project we will focus on the 6DoF Robot and we will try design one in terms of Geometry, Kinematics, Dynamics, Control and 3D Design.

 ## Geometric Model